NewcastleUni-NetworkEcologyGroup/Opentrons/Labware/README.md

 The following labware is currently included in this repository for use on the Opentrons OT-2:
+** All of these will require calibration at first use on any OT-2 **

 ## Starlab
 ### PCR plates and strips